Which Amazon Kindle should you buy: Kindle, Paperwhite, Oasis, or Scribe?

 There's no shortage of choice if you're in the market for an e-reader, with Amazon alone offering three Kindles across various price points.
-Amazon has been making e-readers for well over a decade now, and in that time, it has dominated thanks to a combination of hardware chops and an outstanding e-book store.
+Amazon has made e-readers for well over a decade now, and in that time, it has dominated thanks to a combination of hardware chops and an outstanding e-book store.

 The current Kindle lineup starts at $90 and goes all the way up to $400.
 Although Amazon has refreshed its roster with the Kindle Scribe and the 2022 iteration of the entry-level Kindle.
 Then there are the good old Oasis and Paperwhite models that don't disappoint even after all this time.
 Whether you're looking to get started with e-readers or are interested in upgrading to a more feature-rich model, there's a perfect Kindle for every individual.
 These are the best Kindles you can pick up today.